-In accordance with the provisions of the Resolution, a Repayment Account (the "Repayment Account") is to be established by the Authority to be held in trust by the Paying Agent and all Designated Revenues (as that term is defined in the Resolution) are to be deposited into the Repayment Account as required by the terms of the Resolution.
-Moneys in the Repayment Account are to be invested in Permitted Investments (as hereinafter defined) that provide sufficient liquidity so that moneys will be available no later than the Maturity Date.
+In accordance with the provisions of the Resolution, a Repayment Account (the "Repayment Account") is to be established by the Authority to be held in trust by the Paying Agent and all Designated Revenues are to be deposited into the Repayment Account as required by the terms of the Resolution.
+Moneys in the Repayment Account are to be invested in Permitted Investments that provide sufficient liquidity so that moneys will be available no later than the Maturity Date.
 Moneys in the Repayment Account are to be used to pay the Notes and the interest thereon when and as they become due and payable, and amounts necessary to pay any rebate requirement as provided in the Resolution, and may not be used for any other purposes, provided, however, that any proceeds of any such investments not needed for such purposes may, upon the request of the Treasurer, be transferred by the Paying Agent to the Authority's General Fund.
 Any balance in the Repayment Account on the Maturity Date in excess of the amounts needed to pay the principal of and interest on the Notes shall be transferred to the Authority's General Fund.
 See "Summary of Certain Provisions of the Resolution - Permitted Investments" herein.